mknd7/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Simple console version of the classic Minesweeper
+Simple console version of the classic Minesweeper.

+Windows and Linux builds are located in respective folders.